evkx/evkx.github.io/content/technology/battery/charging/_index.md

 It is the same with CCS HPC Chargers since they are limited to 500 Ampere.
 400 volts on 500 Amper is a max of 200KW.
 The charging speed on a 300 Volt battery pack would be limited to 150KW.

-Volvo and Polestar claim their upcoming EVS with 400  VOlt packs would get 250KW charging.
+Volvo and Polestar claim their upcoming EVS with 400  Volt packs would get 250KW charging.
 However, how they would manage that with the current CCS standard limits is unclear.

+##### 800 volts EVs on 400-volt chargers

+With newer cars using 800-volt battery packs, there is an additional problem with many high-speed chargers being limited to 400-500-volt charging.
+If you have an 800-volt EV that needs to convert the voltage from the charger to the battery pack voltage, this will limit the maximum charging speed.
+Tesla Superchargers, the world's largest charging network, is limited to 500 volts, and all 800-volt cars using this network are limited in charging speed.

+There are different techniques used for this.

+###### Inverter

+The most common technique is using an inverter.
+Here, the EV has an inverter that can convert the voltage to match the battery voltage.
+This Inverter typically has a limitation much lower than the maximum charging speed of 800 volts.
+An example is the Hyundai E-GMP platform, which limits the speed to 100kW using the Inverter while charging at 250kW at 800 volts.
+Another example is the Porsche Taycan, which is limited to around 50kW at Superchargers with the standard Inverter.

+###### Bank charging

+This technique splits the battery pack into two 400-volt packs while charging at 800-volt chargers.
+The new Porsche Macan and Audi Q6 e-tron use this technique and can charge up to 135kW on 400 volts (270kW on 800 volts).
+Another example
+Using bank charging, the Tesla Cybertruck can charge up to 230kW at 500 Volt Superchargers.

+{{< sitefiguresized thumb="technology/battery/charging/bankcharging_1_st.jpg" width="3000" height="1852" title="Audi Q6 e-tron bank charging" >}}

 #### Temperature